kasnerz/quintd/README.md

 Project website: https://d2t-llm.github.io

+---
+**🎈 [NEW]** Here is our annotation framework as an open-source library: https://github.com/kasnerz/factgenie/

+---

 ## Datasets

 Quintd is a tool for downloading structured data from five data-to-text generation tasks.
 Each task uses data from a distinct domain: